 The premise of Sky Glass is that modern day TVs are a little too difficult to understand.
-Glass is a TV designed to be easily digestible, smoothing out the rough edges of the TV buying experience by taking care of picture, sound, and content without need for additional soundbars, set-top boxes or streaming sticks.
+Glass is a TV designed to be easily digestible, one that smooths out the edges of the TV buying experience by taking care of the holy trinity: picture, sound, and content, without the need for additional soundbars, set-top boxes or streaming sticks.

 Sky Glass can be purchased directly from Sky in 43-, 55- and 65-inch options.
 The TV can be bought outright (£699, £949, and £1199); or monthly in 24- and 48-month instalments.

 The cost, if you buy outright, has gone up.
 The 43-inch model costs £50 more, the 55-inch is £100 more expensive, and the 65-inch model has added £150 since Glass first went on sale.

 Prices as of September 2023 are as low as £14/month + £25 for Sky TV and Netflix on a 48-month contract for the small size.

 The Sky Live camera is available as a bundle with Glass if you don’t have either.
 That starts at £20/month for three months, and £46/month thereafter on a four-year contract for the 43-inch TV.
 It’s £25/month for the 55-inch and £30/month for the 65-inch model.

 If you already have Glass then Sky Live is an extra £6/month (48-month contract), or it can be bought outright for £290.

 In terms of add-ons, customers can choose from the Ultra HDR and Atmos package to Sky Sports, Sky Cinema, multi-room, the Sky Stream puck and more.
 Though the costs rise even more if you do.
 You can read more about the packages here.